RR Lyrae From Binary Evolution: Abundant, Young and Metal-Rich: Introduction

 \subsection{Metal-Rich RR Lyrae}

 It is hard to produce metal-rich RR Lyrae within the classical scenario.
 The atmospheres of old metal-rich HB stars are more opaque to the radiation and appear redder than otherwise similar old, metal-poor stars.
 Therefore, they must have a less massive envelope to enter the IS.
-Since more metal-rich stars evolve slower\footnote{The stellar cores in metal-rich low-mass stars are larger and colder than in their metal-poor counterparts.
+Since more metal-rich stars, according to single stellar evolution models, evolve more slowly\footnote{The stellar cores in metal-rich low-mass stars are larger and colder than in their metal-poor counterparts.
 Consequently, the efficiency of hydrogen burning is lower, and the metal-rich stars live longer.
-According to the MIST stellar tracks (\citealt{Mista}, see Section \ref{sec:mod}), a star with initial mass $0.9\,{\rm M}_\odot$ leaves the main sequence approximately after $7\,{\rm Gyr}$ for $\mathrm{[Fe/H]} =-2$, after $13\,{\rm Gyr}$ for $\mathrm{[Fe/H]}=0$, and after $16\,{\rm Gyr}$ for $\mathrm{[Fe/H]}=0.3$.} and need a smaller initial mass to have thinner envelopes on the HB, there is an age-metallicity correlation among classical RR Lyrae, with higher-metallicity classical RR Lyrae being older (see, e.g. \citealt{Savino20}).
-At least in principle, metal-rich stars can enter the IS either by starting with a lower initial mass ($M_{\rm init}\lesssim 0.7\,\Msun$) or via a significant mass loss on the Red Giant Branch (RGB).
-However, as we discuss in detail in Section~\ref{sec:Discussion}, the absence of evolved stars less massive than $0.7\,\Msun$ and the observational constraints on the RGB mass loss prevent RR Lyrae formation at metallicities above $\mathrm{[Fe/H]}\gtrsim-0.5$.
+According to the MIST stellar tracks (\citealt{Mista}, see Section \ref{sec:mod}), a star with initial mass $0.9\,{\rm M}_\odot$ leaves the main sequence approximately after $7\,{\rm Gyr}$ for $\mathrm{[Fe/H]} =-2$, after $13\,{\rm Gyr}$ for $\mathrm{[Fe/H]}=0$, and after $16\,{\rm Gyr}$ for $\mathrm{[Fe/H]}=0.3$.
+Since interacting stars do not follow single stellar evolution, this reasoning does not apply to binary-made RR Lyrae discussed in Section~\ref{sec:BinMetalRichIntro}}, and need a smaller initial mass to have thinner envelopes on the HB, there is an age-metallicity correlation among classical RR Lyrae, with higher-metallicity classical RR Lyrae being older (see, e.g. \citealt{Savino20}).
+Metal-rich stars can, at least in principle, enter the IS either by starting with a lower initial mass ($M_{\rm init}\lesssim 0.7\,\Msun$) or via a significant mass loss on the Red Giant Branch (RGB).
+However, as we discuss in detail in Section~\ref{sec:Discussion}, the absence of non-interacting evolved stars less massive than $0.7\,\Msun$ and the observational constraints on the RGB mass loss prevent RR Lyrae formation at metallicities above $\mathrm{[Fe/H]}\gtrsim-0.5$.